kestra-io/docs/content/blogs/2023-11-30-dremio-kestra-integration.md

 ## What is Dremio

 [Dremio](https://github.com/kestra-io/kestra) is a data lakehouse platform that simplifies big data analytics.
-It allows you to directly access data from various sources, such as Postgres, S3 and Azure Data Lake, without needing to copy or move the data.
+It allows you to directly access data from various sources, such as Postgres, S3 and Azure Data Lake Storage, without needing to copy or move the data.
 Its key features include a fast query engine, a semantic layer to help manage and share data, a catalog for [Iceberg tables](https://kestra.io/blogs/2023-08-05-iceberg-for-aws-users), and [reflections](https://www.dremio.com/resources/tutorials/getting-started-with-reflections/) — a market-leading query acceleration technology that delivers sub-second query response times.
 Designed to work with SQL and common BI tools, Dremio provides self-service analytics and data management for BI workloads with the best price performance and lowest cost.

 ---